lccortez/learning-library/oracle-integration-library/core-compentencies/insight/map-indicators/map-indicators.md

  You will map your Indicators to an existing integration.
 The Integration you will use is called **Order Processing Lab**.
 You will move your active model into a draft mode.
 After completing mapping the Indicators you will move your draft model into a configured model state and then re-active model state.

 ### Task 1: Map Indicators
-Access your active model and de-active it to return it to a Draft model state.
+Access your active model and de-active it to return to a Draft model state.
 You will map 5 Indicators.<br />
 Let's start with the **Order Received** Milestone Indicators.
 Set the **Country** Indicator Extraction Criteria to **$Country**.<br />
  Set the **Product** Indicator Extraction Criteria to **$Product**.
 Set the **Quantity** Indicator Extraction Criteria to **$Quantity**. <br />
 Set the **UnitPrice** Indicator Extraction Criteria to **$UnitPrice**.
 Set the **Total** Indicator Extraction Criteria to **$Total**. <br />